 1. Finding the Buyers

 Finding the right prospects is the key to successful selling.
-There are a number of ways to get the required leads.
-These techniques have been tested and proven by a lot of salespeople.
+There are a few ways to get the required leads.
+The following techniques have been tested and proven by a lot of salespeople:

-• Referrals.
-Successful salespeople know the value of a prospect who has been referred by an existing client who is satisfied with your product or services.
-This prospect is easier to sell than a new lead that knows very little about your organisation.
-Qualifying this prospect should be much easier than a lead obtained from a cold call.
+Successful salespeople know the value of a prospect referred by an existing client satisfied with your products or services.
+This prospect is easier to sell to than a new lead who knows little about your organization.
+Qualifying them should be easier than a qualifying a sales lead from a cold call.

-There is a skill in obtaining a referral.
-Asking the traditional question, ‘Do you know anyone who can use my product/services?’ does not always work.
-What you are doing is asking your client to make a judgment as to whether he knows someone who is ready to buy your product or service or not.
-In many cases, it may not be possible for him to know.
-A better way of getting new leads is by asking if he belongs to any professional organization, social clubs, community association etc. If the client is in an office building with other offices, ask if he knows anyone else in the building.
-The logic behind this technique is very simple; most of us surround ourselves with individuals who have similar interests, needs, preferences and pastimes.
-By asking for referrals in this way, your client only has to give you names and not make any judgments.
+A better way of getting new prospects is asking whether he belongs to any professional organizations, social clubs, community associations etc. If the client’s building has other offices, ask if he knows anyone else there.
+The logic behind this is simple.
+Most of us surround ourselves with people with similar interests, needs, preferences and pastimes.
+By asking for referrals in this way, your client only has to give you names and not make any judgment calls.

-The best time to ask for referrals is immediately after the sale is made.
-At this point the customer’s enthusiasm, satisfaction and confidence in you is at the highest point.
-Because referrals are so important in selling, staying in contact with old clients is essential.
+The best time to ask for referrals is immediately after the sale.
+At this point the customer’s enthusiasm, satisfaction, and confidence in you is at its maximum.
+Still, because referrals are so important in selling, stay in contact with old clients.
 Call them from time to time to see how they are doing; stop in to see them occasionally; send them birthday or seasonal greeting card and let them know you always remember them.

 • Lists.
 Smart salespeople know the value of lists of businesses and people in their day-to-day prospecting.
 These lists are readily available through local chamber of commerce, newspaper, professional organizations, trade associations, export promotion bureau, social clubs etc.